-The Account NOTES 1.
-Date of announcement 2.
-Each year the smaller author Accountability Return (AGAR).
-The straight of the appropriate itself as exempt from the Any person interested has the right accounting records for the findeeds, contracts, bills, vouchers those records must be made avail For the year ended 31 March 2 ce. nas AR, ks, to ed. reasonable notice by application (b)Hayley clerk@horningsea.net commencing on (c)Thursday Livermore Clerk (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts (c) Insert date, which must be at least 1 day after the date of announcement in (a) and ending on (d)Wednesd 3.
-Local government electors and • The opportunity to questic records; and above and at least 30 working days before the date appointed in (d) below (d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 working days of July.
-The right to make an object the appointed auditor could the court for a declaration to fan objection must first I smaller authority.
-The appointed auditor can be countries to this purpose between the above. to to cice the 4.
-The smaller authority's AGAR auditor if questions or object Accountability Act 2014 lead to th auditor is: PKF Littlejohn LLP (Ref: SBA 15 Westferry Circus Canary Wharf is only subject to ions raised unde e involvement of th r the Loca l Audit a ind London E14 4HD (sba@pkf-l.com) 5.
-This announcement is made by (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority
+The Accounts and Audit Regulations 2015 (SI 2015/234 NOTICE NOTES 1.
+Date of announcement (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below (b)Hayley Livermore, Clerk, 07725080631, clerk@horningsea.net (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person Annual of the second of the se may apply to inspect the accounts and ending on (c)Monday 3 June 2024 and ending on (d)Friday 12 July 2024 3.
+Local government electors and their representatives also have: • The opportunity to question the appointed auditor about the accounting (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below (d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
+The appointed auditor can be contacted at the address in paragraph 4 below for working days of July. this purpose between the above dates only.
+4. The smaller authority's AGAR is only subject to review by the appointed auditor if questions or objections raised under the Local Audit and Accountability Act 2014 lead to the involvement of the auditor.
+The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-l.com) 5.
+This announcement is made by (e)Hayley Livermore, Parish clerk (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority